NicsTr/binary_masking/README.md

 ## Verification of a scheme

-The generated binary `binverif` can be used for both sequential and parallel verification.
+The generated binary `matverif` can be used for both sequential and parallel verification.
 By default, it sequentially verifies whether the scheme given as input in `prob_desc.c` is NI or not.
 To enable SNI checks, you must use the option `--sni`.
 To use parallel verification, you must use the option `-p`